adgayle/aws-saa-study-guide/saa.md

 * Persistent
 * Attach and reattach (root requires outage)
 * Data remains if volumes are stopped
-* Default is to terminate if volumes are stopped
+* Default is to delete the volumes if instances are terminated
-* You need a custom AMI to encrypt the root volume
 * Volume must be in the same AZ as the EC2 instance
 * To encrypt a root device you can take a snapshot and then copy it and select encrypt then create an AMI from it to boot EC2 instances in different regions
 * Stop instance before taking a root volume snapshots to ensure consistency
-* Cannot share encrypt snapshots
+* Cannot share encrypted snapshots
 * Volumes restored from encrypted snapshots are also encrypted

 ### Instance Backed
 * Not persistent (ephemeral)
 * Not for long term data
 * Data is deleted when terminated (no stop option)
 * Cannot attach EBS volumes during launch only after launch
 * Cannot be stopped
-* If the virtualization host fails you VM and instance store data are lost
+* If the virtualization host fails your VM and instance store data are lost to termination
 * Launched from templates stored in S3 so a little slower to launch

 ### Metadata
 * curl http://169.254.169.254/meta-data
 * Userdata can be used to bootstrap EC2 instances